 Premium content is a type of subscriber content.
 It’s the collection of layers published by Esri that requires an organizational account to access, and also consumes credits.
 These are layers such as demographic and lifestyle layers.

-When you author a map, one of the places you can search for layers is the Living Atlas.
-Click Add, then choose Browse Living Atlas Layers.
+When you author a map using Map Viewer, one of the places you can search for layers is Living Atlas.

 A shield with a coin indicates premium subscriber content.